Standard German phonology: Sample

-The sample text is a reading of the first sentence of "The North Wind and the Sun".
+The sample text is a reading of "The North Wind and the Sun".
 The phonemic transcription treats every instance of [ɐ] and [ɐ̯] as /ər/ and /r/, respectively.
 The phonetic transcription is a fairly narrow transcription of the educated northern accent.
 The speaker transcribed in the narrow transcription is 62 years old, and he is reading in a colloquial style.
 Aspiration, glottal stops and devoicing of the lenes after fortes are not transcribed.

-The audio file contains the whole fable, and it was recorded by a much younger speaker.
+The audio file contains the whole fable and was recorded by a much younger speaker.